cockroachdb/docs/v2.0/architecture/replication-layer.md

 To manage leases for table data, CockroachDB implements a notion of "epochs," which are defined as the period between a node joining a cluster and a node disconnecting from a cluster.
 When the node disconnects, the epoch is considered changed, and the node immediately loses all of its leases.

 This mechanism lets us avoid tracking leases for every range, which eliminates a substantial amount of traffic we would otherwise incur.
-Instead, we assume leases don't expire until a node loses connection.
+Instead, we assume leases do not expire until a node loses connection.

 #### Expiration-Based Leases (Meta & System Ranges)